Relax Evolution Strategy

 • Minimize incompatible changes and apply Semantic Versioning when releasing.

-• Communicate changes early, clearly, and continuously so that clients are not surprised (TELL).
+• Communicate changes early, clearly, and continuously using Test, Explain, Let Know, and Learn (TELL) [Stocker and Zimmermann 2023] on/for the architectural level so that clients are not surprised.

 Introduce Version Mediator can be applied if lifetime guarantees are weakened and some clients are unable to migrate to a newer, incompatible version.
 Introduce Version Identifier might have to be applied first so that clients can learn about versions and their compatibility characteristics.